Competition Update due to Covid-19.

-If you can visit the uplands within social distancing guidelines and in line with current Welsh Government Covid-19 rulings, we'd love you to see the images you take of these amazing places entered into our "Hill Life Through a Lens" photography competition.
+There is so much to see on the uplands and hillsides around Gwent.
+If you live locally enough to the uplands to visit within social distancing guidelines, we'd love to see the images you take of these amazing places entered into our "Hill Life Through a Lens" photography competition.

-We’ve a number of great prizes on offer including a stay at our Pentwyn Farm Holiday Cottage and wildlife ID books, as well as a whole host of others goodies.
+We’ve a number of great prizes on offer including an action camera courtesy of H. Shackleton Photography and Imaging as well as wildlife guide books and others goodies.

-Due to the Covid-19 restrictions which were in place at the start of the year we have extended the deadline for entries for our Hill Life Through a Lens photography competition until May 31st 2021.
+And for those unable to visit the uplands right now, as you do not live locally to them, you still have plenty of time to enter our competition once the lockdown measures permit it, as we have extended the deadline for entries for our Hill Life Through a Lens photography competition until May 31st 2021.

-Before your visit – why not spend time researching and planning your photographic trip by discovering more about the uplands and its amazing wildlife by reading this feature.
+So, for those unable to currently visit – why not spend time researching and planning your future trip by discovering more about the uplands and its amazing wildlife by reading this feature:

 - Hillside Wildlife and Landscapes Through the Seasons;

 - The High Life – People Living and Working in the Uplands;